Good Earth Farm | ![]() |

 Winter

-Squash are similar to cucumbers in that they like
+Squash are like cucumbers in that they like warmth.
+Wait until the soil has

-warmth.
-Wait until the soil has warmed up (i.e. - early June) to put out your
+warmed up (i.e. - early June) to put out your plants.
+Transplants are

-plants.
-Transplants are especially helpful at letting your plant get big (to
+especially helpful at letting your plant get big (to the 5-leaf stage) so they

-the 5-leaf stage) so they can withstand an attack by insects.
-Many farmers
+can withstand an attack by insects.
+Many farmers start half of their winter

-start half of their winter squash by transplant and the other half by direct
+squash by transplant and the other half by direct seed.
+In a bad year, the bugs

-seed.
-In a bad year, the bugs may destroy a new crop of just-germinated
+may destroy a new crop of just-germinated direct-seeded winter squash.
+By the

-direct-seeded winter squash.
-By the time, that happens, and you realize it, given
+time, that happens, and you realize it, given the 3 months it takes to grown

-the 3 months it takes to grown winter squash from start to finish, it is often
+winter squash from start to finish, it is often too late to start a second

-too late to start a second round of squash by direct seeding.
-If you really
+round of squash by direct seeding.
+If you really like winter squash,

 One question that comes up is how many fruits can you expect to